newt-ttt/SpeedSense/README.md

 * A table of all recent recorded average vehicle speeds alongside the date & time recorded
 * Graphs displaying:
+  * A table of all passing vehicles and their average speed
   * The number of vehicles passing by at any time of day
   * The average change in speed of passing vehicles
-  * The average speed at any time of day

 <p align="right">(<a href="#readme-top">back to top</a>)</p>